MovieCast/scraper/README.md

-# moviecast-api
+# MovieCast-API       Feature/bot

-MovieCast API - The API for MovieCast for getting updates and more
+The MovieCast API used inside of the up coming hot new Movie scraper!
+This branch is used for the discord bot that is going to be used for logging and admin only interactions.